nephio-project/docs/content/en/docs/guides/install-guides/_index.md

 weight: 1
 ---

+{{% pageinfo %}}
+This page is draft and the separation of the content to different categories is not clearly done.
+{{% /pageinfo %}}

 ## Introduction

 This Installation Guide will set up and run a Nephio demonstration environment.
-This environment is a single VM that will be used in the exercises to simulate a topology with a Nephio Management cluster, a Regional Workload cluster, and two Edge Workload clusters.
+This environment is a single VM that will be used in the exercises to simulate a topology with a Nephio management cluster and three workload clusters.

 ## Installing on GCE